 If you’re dying to make your favorite sweet dessert or savory dish with puff pastry, you have a few options even if you follow a strict gluten-free diet.
-In this post, I’ll share which brands make gluten-free puff pastry dough and how to make your own gluten-free puff pastry from scratch.
+In this post, I share which brands make gluten-free puff pastry dough and a recipe in case you’re up for the challenge of making your own gluten-free puff pastry from scratch.
 This post contains affiliate links.
 Please see my disclosures.

-That said, gluten-free puff pastry is hard to find.
-I dare say it’s the unicorn of gluten-free baking.
-In Denver, where I live, I’ve all but given up on finding the pre-packaged puff pastry in a grocery store near me.
+Finding ready-to-use gluten-free puff pastry at your local grocery store is a challenge.
+In Denver, where I live, I’ve given up on finding the pre-packaged puff pastry at a grocery store near me.
+And it isn’t easy to find somewhere that ships it without costing you an arm and leg for shipping.

-In this article, I’m going to share with you the following:
+In this article, I’m going to share with you:

-- What brands offer gluten-free puff pastry, and where to find it.
+- What brands offer gluten-free puff pastry, and where you can find it.

-- How to make your own gluten-free puff pastry recipe from scratch.
+- How to make your own gluten-free puff pastry from scratch – my tried and true recipe!

 - What to make with puff pastry.
 I link to various recipes below.